Jan. 13 (UPI) -- On this date in history:

 In 1997, U.S. President Bill Clinton awarded the Medal of Honor to seven African-American soldiers for their courage in action in Italy during World War II.
 It was the first time the medal was given to black WWII servicemen.

 In 1999, Michael Jordan, regarded by many as the greatest basketball player ever, announced his second retirement.
-He had led the Chicago Bulls to six NBA championships.
+He led the Chicago Bulls to six NBA championships.

 In 2001 a magnitude-7.7 early-morning earthquake killed more than 800 people, injured hundreds of others and caused widespread damage and destruction in El Salvador.
 Deadly mudslides were triggered by the quake.